vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

 1. In the **Admin Password Or Key** field, enter the password you wish to use.

-    You will need to enter this password when you connect your SSH session later in this lab.
+    > **Note**: You may want to create a record of your username and password in your text file.
+You will need to enter the password when you connect your SSH session later in this lab.

 1. In the **Allow SSH** field, ensure **true** is selected.